agenticpress/ai-home-value-estimator/readme.txt

 == Description ==

-AgenticPress Home Values is a WordPress plugin that allows you to easily add a home value lookup form to any page, post, or widget on your website.
+AgenticPress AI Home Values is a WordPress plugin that allows you to easily add a home value lookup form to any page, post, or widget on your website.
 The plugin integrates with the ATTOM API to provide accurate property valuations and details.

 **Key Features:**